akoz002/nodejs-project-filemetadata/README.md

 #### Tests

 A set of basic tests can be found at `tests/tests.js`.
-The tests can be executed by running `npm test` from the root directory.
+To execute the tests in a local environment, first start the server with `npm start`.
+Then to execute the tests run `npm test`.
+Environment variable `APP_URL` is used by the tests to locate the app server.
+This defaults to a local server at `http://localhost:3000/api/fileanalyse/`.

-The `.env` file contains two parameters for configuring the tests.
-The `APP_URL` is used by the tests to locate the app server.
-The `NODE_ENV` tells the tests what environment the app server is running on.
+Environment variable `NODE_ENV` may also need to be defined in the local environment, as it tells the tests what environment the app server is running on.
+If undefined it defaults to a development environment.
+You can also define a local `.env` file, and it will be read by the app.

-By default the tests will run against the app deployed to the cloud (on Heroku as above), and on the production environment (to match the cloud environment).